-Notes to the Financial Statements For the year ended on December 31, 2020 (Amounts in Balboas)
+Notes to the Financial Statements For the year ended on December 31, 2021 (Amounts in Balboas)

-1. General Company Information
+1. General information of the company

 Panacorp Casa de Valores, S. A. (the Company), is a public limited company incorporated in May 2006 under the laws of the Republic of Panama, with the intention of offering to its clients the products and businesses of the capital market.
 The Company is controlled by Panam Capital Market Holding, S. A.